z3301/ai-games/README.md

 - numpy==1.22.4
 - pytest==7.1.2

+Note that pytest is only required for running the test file "test_checker.py"

 #### Instructions
 Clone repo, install dependencies, and run:

-- checker_questions.py
+- p1_dzimmerman2021.py

+in Python 3.8 or higher.

+<br><br>

+Also available in this repository are the original, unaltered Connect 4 and Tic-Tac-Toe files:

 - connect-4.py
 - tic-tac-toe.py

-in Python 3.8 or higher.